Elephant mother shields her calf with her body while crossing a highway in a forest

 Roads, wildlife deaths, and habitat disruption

 Roads traversing natural areas act as linear intrusions that bring various negative impacts on the ecosystems they pass through.
 One of the visible impacts is animal mortality due to collisions with vehicular traffic.
-In the Anamalai hills and Valparai plateau landscape, widening of roads, increased tourism-related activities, and by fast-plying vehicles have resulted in the death of endangered fauna such as lion-tailed macaque Macaca silenus, leopard cat Prionailurus bengalensis, slender loris Loris lyddekerianus, and many birds, endemic reptiles and amphibians.
+In the Anamalai hills and Valparai plateau landscape, widening of roads, expansion of tourism-related activities, and increase in fast-plying vehicles have resulted in the death of endangered fauna such as lion-tailed macaque Macaca silenus, leopard cat Prionailurus bengalensis, slender loris Loris lyddekerianus, and many birds, endemic reptiles and amphibians.

 We began this study to identify appropriate measures to minimize road mortality of wild animals, reduce related traffic accidents, and to attempt to implement the identified measures with local stakeholders.
 To do so, we first studied the habitat and seasonal variation in the types and frequency of roadkills due to collisions with vehicular traffic.